dora-team/fourkeys/terraform/README.md

    cd terraform/example && mv terraform.tfvars.example terraform.tfvars
    ```

 1. Edit `terraform.tfvars` with values for the required variables.
 See `variables.tf` for a list of the variables, along with their descriptions and default values.
-To accept the default value of a variable indicated in `variables.tf`, exclude it from `terraform.tfvars`
+Values not defined in `terraform.tfvars` will use default values defined in `variables.tf`

-1. Run the following commands from the `example` directory, or your working directory:
+1. Run the following commands from the `example` directory:

     `terraform init` to inialize Terraform and download the module